nipy/nipy/doc/devel/guidelines/commit_codes.rst

 using ``WIP - me working on image design`` or similar for the title of your pull request.
 That way we will all know that it's not yet ready to merge and that you may be interested in more fundamental comments about design.

+When you think the pull request is ready to merge, change the title (using the *Edit* button) to something like ``MRG - my work on image design``.